The DGCA 11-November-2025 advisory — what changed

 Can I carry a power bank in flight in India?

 Yes — only in cabin baggage (never checked-in).
 Per DGCA's 11-November-2025 advisory, power banks ≤100 Wh are permitted without airline approval.
-100-160 Wh requires written airline approval.
+100-160 Wh requires airline approval — increasingly refused (Air India allows only ≤100 Wh).
 Above 160 Wh is banned.
 You can carry up to 2 power banks per passenger.

 How many power banks can I carry in a flight?

-Maximum 2 spare power banks per passenger on Indian carriers.
+Maximum 2 power banks per passenger on Indian carriers — an absolute cap.
 Both must be in your cabin baggage only — never in checked-in baggage.
 They must be in original retail packaging or with terminals taped to prevent short-circuiting.

 Is a 20000 mAh power bank allowed in flight in India?